Bedfordshire clanger: Variations

 and was usually boiled in a cloth.
 The etymology of "badger" is unknown, but might relate to a former term for a dealer in flour.
 "Badger" was widely used in the Midland counties in the early 19th century to refer to a "cornfactor, mealman, or huckster".
 The same basic suet dumpling recipe is known by a variety of other names elsewhere in the country; "flitting pudding" is recorded in County Durham, "dog in blanket" from Derbyshire, and "bacon pudding" in Berkshire and Sussex.

 In popular culture

 A baked "clanger" featured as a signature bake in episode 8 of Series 8 of The Great British Bake Off.

+James Braxton baked a clanger in Season 19 Episode 13 of Antiques Road Trip.